citusdata/citus_docs/cloud/getting_started.rst

 .. note::

-  We also offer a mamanaged deployment on `Azure Database for PostgreSQL — Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/>`_.
+  We also offer a managed deployment on `Azure Database for PostgreSQL — Hyperscale (Citus) <https://docs.microsoft.com/azure/postgresql/>`_.

 Provisioning
 ============